 asset.gifis good, but

-If you need to upload HTML5 creatives for display creatives, create one .zip file for each HTML5 creative.
-Each .zip file should contain the HTML5 assets you need for a single HTML5 creative (HTML file, image, CSS, etc.).
-See our HTML5 asset instructions for steps.
+If you need to upload HTML5 assets for display or rich media creatives, create one .zip file for each HTML5 creative.
+Each .zip file should contain the assets you need for a single creative (HTML file, image, CSS, etc.).
+For details, see:

 Use folders or file names to group your assets.Organize by folders